Letters of Athol Cluny McPherson, April - August 1915 - Part 1

 Cyril & Craig were the three best players

-on the ground Im glad Fred knocked Mr Scott
+on the ground.
+Im glad Fred knocked Mr Scott

 out, Tregear & Craig must be a fine pair to

-a lot at the university & I reckon Fred & Cyril
+a lot at the University & I reckon Fred & Cyril

-did well to [[?]] there [[?]] as close as they did,
+did well to run them ^him as close as they did.

 I went down to the 8th today & hunted

-Roy McLean up he seemed very pleased to see
+Roy McLean up, he seemed very pleased to see

 me & said his Father was always speaking

-about us he seems so be a very nice fellow
+about us, he seems so be a very nice fellow

 but a bit on the roudy side not like his

-good brother he told me he would come
+good brother, he told me he would come

 down soon & see me, he also told me that